 Personal finance how-to guides often start with the idea of budgeting.
 This makes perfect sense since making a budget and following it can be important to both maintaining financial health and reaching broader financial goals.

-For those new to or hesitant about the idea of making a personal budget, the 50/30/20 rule offers a straightforward approach that can work well for many people.
-Budgeting forces us all to confront what we probably know, but may have chosen to ignore, about the relationship between our spending and income.
+If you’re new to or hesitant about the idea of making a personal budget, the 50/30/20 rule may offer a straightforward approach to get you started.
+Budgeting forces us all to confront what we probably know about the relationship between our spending and income.
 The 50/30/20 budget approach has been around for a while, but first earned widespread attention with the 2006 publication of All Your Worth: The Ultimate Lifetime Money Plan, written by Senator Elizabeth Warren, a former professor, and her daughter, Amelia Warren Tyagi.

 The 50/30/20 rule suggests allocating your after-tax income across three broad categories: 50% to needs, 30% to wants, and 20% to savings/debt repayment.
 Then you can work to align your expenses and spending to hit those targets consistently.

-Following this rule helps answer the question “How much of my paycheck should I save?” and gives you a solid strategy to build long-term savings.
-And if high-interest debt is getting in the way of your ability to meet savings targets, a personal loan to consolidate debt could help you get back on the right track.
+Following this rule helps answer the question “How much of my paycheck should I save?” and might give you a solid strategy to build long-term savings.
+And if high-interest debt is getting in the way of your ability to meet savings targets, a personal loan to consolidate debt might help you get back on the right track.

 Table of contents